transdigiware/blockchain/glossary.md

 {: #glossary-leveldb}
 A key-value store that can be used as an option for the state database for your peers.
 LevelDB stores the current state as key-value pairs, and does not support the use of indexes or rich queries.

+## Lifecycle endorsement policy
+{: #glossary-lifecycle-ep}
+On a channel, the lifecycle endorsement policy specifies which organizations can approve a smart contract definition and how many of them are required to approve the definition or update.
+The default lifecycle endorsement policy requires a majority of all organizations on the channel to approve.

 ## Member
 {: #glossary-member}